rummolprod999/UndetectedChromedriver/README.md

 chromeDriver2.get("https://bot.sannysoft.com");
 ```

----

-## · v1.0.1 version log

-This is the second version. fix headless mode can't use problem.

-Use ChromeDriverBuilder to get a UndetectedChromeDriver

-param

-+ ChromeOptions options **default null**
-  + same as selenium chrome options
-+ String driverExecutablePath **notnull**
-  + chromeDriver absolute path
-+ String binaryLocation  **default null**
-  + excutable chrome path
-+ boolean headless  **default false**
-  + headless or not
-+ boolean suppressWelcome  **default true**
-  + if this is true, chrome won't show welcome bar
-+ boolean needPrintChromeInfo  **default false**
-  + if this is true, System.out will print chrome process's error and other mssage
 + Map <String, Object> prefs  **default null**
   + when prefs not null, you could make sure options hasn't experimentalOptions params prefs